 Issues: Plans to Operate Clermont Park at Night

-PROPOSAL: Dec.
-3rd, the Board of Supervisors will vote on removing a deed restriction to allow Clermont Park to operate at night which will include noise, car parking, and significant lighting of the ball fields, parking lot and walkways.
+On Dec.
+3rd, 2019, the Board of Supervisors voted to removed a deed restriction to allow Clermont Park to operate at night.
+This change opens the door for noise, car parking, and significant lighting of the ball fields, parking lot and walkways.
 Neighborhood residents agree this is a bad idea.

 ISSUE # 1